wkorando/go-serverless-with-java/STEP10.md

 	}
 	```

 	Note that we are also removing the value `dbname`.
 As mentioned above, default parameters are passed into every action invocation.
-We don't want to persist this value to our database, so we will remove it be fore building our response.
+We don't want to persist this value to our database, so we remove it be fore building our response.

-3. Next, update the `manifest.yml` to declare this new action:
+3. Next, update the `manifest.yml` file to declare this new action:

 	```yaml
 	      cloudantDocBuilder: